ethereum/remix-project/remix-tests/README.md

 `remix-tests` is a tool to test Solidity smart contracts.
 It works underneath Remix IDE plugin "Solidity Unit Testing" which is used to write and run test cases for a contract.
 Tests are written in Solidity itself. `remix-tests` can be used as CLI and a library too.

 ### Installation
-As a dependency inside file:

-`npm install --save remix-tests`

 As a dev dependency:

 `npm install --save-dev remix-tests`